 The value of your loyalty point currency is the determining factor if a customer will stay in your program or not.
-You can offer many ways to earn points and desirable rewards but if it requires $4,239 in purchases over 4 years to claim a single reward, it’s unlikely anyone will remain a member of your program.
+You can offer many ways to earn points and desirable rewards but if it requires thousands of dollars in purchases over multiple years to claim a single reward, it’s unlikely anyone will remain a member of your program.
 A good rule of thumb is to make it possible for customers to redeem their first reward after 1-2 purchases.

 The key is to strike a balance between the cost of points for you and the value of points for your customer.
 The ideal scenario is to have rewards with a high perceived value that make points feel beneficial but have a low actual cost for you.
 This will ensure customers are driven to actually earn points, redeem rewards, and ultimately remain loyal to your brand.

 Australian jewelry brand, Francesa has configured its point earning and redemption levels perfectly.
 With generous sign-up and social media bonuses, customers can earn up to 220 points before even making a purchase–this is nearly 75% of the points needed to reach that first $15 discount valued at 300 points.
 Since every dollar spent equals 1 rewards point, customers will likely only need to make 1 purchase before hitting that first reward.
 After that, customers can choose to cash in or save their points for a higher discount.
 Either way, Francesa has valued its points currency in a way that is motivating and exciting for customers without causing too much financial strain on them as a business.